-This 1761 view of Villa Mattei by Giuseppe Vasi is almost identical to a view which Giovanni Battista Falda engraved a century earlier; perhaps Vasi "copied" the view by Falda because at his time the villa was already suffering from a lack of maintenance; a few years later, in 1770, Giuseppe Mattei sold the majority of the ancient statues which decorated the gardens and the casino.
+This 1761 etching by Giuseppe Vasi was based on previous views of Villa Mattei; perhaps Vasi "copied" them because at his time the villa was already suffering from poor upkeep; a few years later, in 1770, Duke Giuseppe Mattei sold the majority of the ancient statues which decorated the gardens and the casino.

-The view is taken from the secret garden which was located at a lower level than the small casino; in this way Falda and after him Vasi made the casino look larger by showing the walls which supported it.
-The main entrance to the Villa was located at the other end of the garden, near S. Maria in Domnica.
+The view is taken from the secret garden which was located at a lower level than the small casino; in this way Vasi made the casino look larger by showing the walls which supported it.
+The main entrance to the villa was located at the other end of the garden, near S. Maria in Dominica.
 The green dot in the small 1748 map shows the point from which the view was taken.
-In the description below the plate Vasi made reference to: 1) Main entrance to the Villa; 2) S. Maria in Domnica; 3) Obelisk; 4) Steps leading to the lower part of the gardens.
+In the description below the plate Vasi made reference to: 1) Main entrance; 2) S. Maria in Dominica; 3) Obelisk; 4) Steps leading to the lower part of the gardens.
 The map shows also 5) Valle delle Camene.
 1) and 2) are shown in other pages.

-The view shown in the plate is today impaired by trees which have been planted in the former secret garden, a section of which is today included in a private property.
+The view shown in the plate is today obstructed by trees which have been planted in the former secret garden.
 The casino was significantly enlarged and modified during the XIXth century.
-In 1925 Villa Mattei was acquired by the City of Rome and in 1928 its gardens were opened to the public; the casino houses SocietÓ Geografica Italiana and its rich library on Italian explorations of the Horn of Africa.
+In 1925 Villa Mattei was acquired by the City of Rome and in 1928 its gardens were opened to the public; the casino houses SocietÓ Geografica Italiana and its rich library on late XIXth century Italian explorations of the Horn of Africa.

-The Mattei belonged to a Roman family which is recorded from the end of the XIIIth century; they had houses in Trastevere and during the XVIth century the Mattei di Giove, a branch of the family, built several palaces in Rione Sant'Angelo; in 1581 Ciriaco Mattei di Giove commissioned Giacomo del Duca the design of a small casino on a property he had bought on the Celio hill; for this reason Villa Mattei is today best known as Villa Celimontana (on the Mons Caelius).
+In 1581 Ciriaco Mattei di Giove commissioned Giacomo del Duca the design of a small casino on a property he had bought on the Caelian Hill; for this reason Villa Mattei is today best known as Villa Celimontana (on the Mons Caelius).
 The gardens of Villa Mattei were enlarged in 1650 by Girolamo Mattei who opened a second entrance opposite SS.
 Giovanni e Paolo; the Mattei had another villa on the Palatine, of which only a small loggia survives.

 In 1564 the Mattei financed the restoration and embellishment of the portals of S. Maria in Aracoeli where they had their family chapel; perhaps this is the main reason why in 1582 the Senate of Rome presented Ciriaco Mattei with a small Egyptian obelisk which stood at the foot of the long staircase leading to that church.

-The obelisk is very small; its hieroglyphs make reference to Pharaoh Ramses II; it was brought from Heliopolis to Rome to decorate a Temple to Isis.
+The obelisk is very small; its hieroglyphs make reference to Pharaoh Rameses II; it was brought from Heliopolis to Rome to decorate a Temple to Isis.

-During the XVIth century (and until very recently) it was thought that the ancient Circus Flaminius was located between Rione Pigna and Rione Sant'Angelo where the Mattei had their palaces; Ciriaco Mattei decided to use the small obelisk to recreate the ancient circus at his villa; because it was too small, the obelisk was placed on a tapered granite stone.
+During the XVIth century (and until very recently) it was thought that the ancient Circus Flaminius was located near the Mattei di Giove palace; Ciriaco Mattei decided to use the obelisk to recreate the ancient circus at his villa; because it was too small, it was placed on a tapered granite stone.

-The original design of the amphitheatre (as the reproduction of Circus Flaminius was called) was modified in the XIXth century and the obelisk was relocated to an isolated section of the gardens; after a very long period of neglect during which the obelisk was hidden by scaffoldings, in October 2009 its restoration was completed; it is now very easy to distinguish the original obelisk from the supporting stone (to see all the obelisks of Rome click here).
+The original design of the amphitheatre (as the reproduction of Circus Flaminius was called) was modified in the XIXth century and the obelisk was moved to an isolated section of the gardens; after a very long period of neglect during which the obelisk was hidden by scaffoldings, in October 2009 its restoration was completed; it is now very easy to distinguish the original obelisk from the supporting stone (see a page on all the obelisks of Rome).

-The villas of the ancient Romans had a facility where the host and his guests spent the hottest hours of the day, i.e. a grotto, an artificial cave with a fountain which was often embellished with roughly cut statues.
+The villas of the ancient Romans had a facility where the host and his guests spent the hottest hours of the day, i.e. a grotto, an artificial cave.
+Italian Renaissance villas were provided with similar facilities.
+They usually had a fountain and were embellished with roughly cut statues (you may wish to see grottoes at Villa d'Este, Giardino di Boboli and Palazzo Rospigliosi).
 In 2012 a lengthy and careful restoration of the grotto of Villa Mattei was completed.
 It is located in the lower gardens.

-The gardens od today's Villa Mattei are embellished with ancient statues, columns, capitals, sarcophagi and inscriptions, but very few of them belong to the original decoration of the villa.
+The gardens of today's Villa Mattei are embellished with ancient statues, columns, capitals, sarcophagi and inscriptions, but very few of them belong to the original decoration of the villa.